Generic Name: guanidine (GWAN ih deen)

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with guanidine, especially drugs that weaken the immune system such as cancer medicine, steroids, and medicines to prevent organ transplant rejection.
+Tell your doctor about all your other medicines, especially drugs that weaken the immune system such as cancer medicine, steroids, and medicines to prevent organ transplant rejection.

-Other drugs may interact with guanidine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect guanidine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.